scout-app/scout-app/README.md

 * [ ] **Status:**: [Open enrollment for Beta Testers](https://github.com/mhs/scout-app/issues/230)
 * [ ] **To do:**
   * [x] ~~[Discussions on UX and design](https://github.com/mhs/scout-app/issues/186) (ZD/JM/TJW)~~
+  * [x] ~~Create pre-built, but not optimized versions so people can test the app without needing to have Node installed or manually set up NW.js.
+(TJW)~~
   * [ ] Once the app is pretty much functional, have the crew try it out and give input.
-  * [ ] Create pre-built, but not optimized versions so people can test the app without needing to have Node installed or manually set up NW.js.

 #### **Phase 3:** Cross-platform testing (Ubuntu, Win, OSX), build tools

 * [ ] **Status:** Waiting for Phase 1 and 2 to be completed
 * [ ] **To do:**
-  * [ ] Optimize the payload, os we don't include any junk files.
+  * [ ] Optimize the payload, so we don't include any junk files.
   * [ ] Create custom build tools that package our app for distribution and remove files that are not needed in the production version
   * [ ] Test out the packaged versions on each targeted OS.
 Fix any issues that arise.